Many machines have cameras through which they can monitor their environment.

 If you are seeing a lot of classifications or detections, you can set a minimum confidence threshold.

-This optional attribute reduces your output by filtering out classifications or detections below the threshold of 82% confidence.
-You can adjust this attribute as necessary.
+This reduces your output by filtering out anything below a threshold of 80% confidence.

 Click the Save button in the top right corner of the page to save your configuration, then close and reopen the Test panel of the vision service configuration panel.
-Now if you reopen the panel, you will only see classifications or detections with a confidence value higher than the default_minimum_confidence attribute.

 For more detailed information, including optional attribute configuration, see the mlmodel docs.